Senior Management Team

 Prof. Kelly has won the prestigious Patey Prize of the Association of Surgeons of Great Britain & Ireland for research he conducted at Beaumont Hospital and he has also obtained first place in the intercollegiate Specialty Board Exams.

 Professor Hannah McGee is Dean of the Faculty of Medicine & Health Sciences at RCSI.
 As RCSI’s chief academic officer, she is responsible for the quality of degree-awarding activities in Dublin - and in RCSI’s overseas campuses in Bahrain, Dubai and Malaysia.
 Prof. McGee joined RCSI in 1987 as a Health Psychology Research Fellow.
 In 1997 she became Professor of Psychology and in 2006 she became the first Head of Population Health Sciences (PHS) at RCSI.
-She established RCSI's College-wide Research Ethics Committee in 1998.
+She established RCSI's University-wide Research Ethics Committee in 1998.
 She is a graduate of TCD in [BA (Mod) Physiology/Psychology] and PhD in Psychology.
 In 2015, She was awarded a Doctor of Science (DSc) on published work by the National University of Ireland.

 Previous leadership roles include President of the Psychological Society of Ireland (1991-1992), President of the European Health Psychology Society (1998-2000), Chair of the Cardiac Rehabilitation Section, European Association for Cardiovascular Prevention and Rehabilitation (2008-2010) and Chair of the Council of Deans of Faculties with Medical Schools in Ireland (2011-13).
 She is a fellow of the Psychological Society of Ireland, the European Health Psychology Society and the European Society of Cardiology.